- CAD Drawing vs. Land F/X Project Overview

 Think of it this way: You wouldn't load an aircraft carrier full of every plant imaginable and then bring it to your site in order to select the plants.
 You would instead load a truck with only the plants you know you're going to use.
 When you want to put a given plant in a specific location, you can then easily find it in the truck and plant it there – instead of scouring through every plant species in the world in order to find that one plant.

 Our software uses a number of Managers to list the objects you've added to a project.
 Each Manager is just a dialog box listing objects of a certain type that are contained in your project.
 Here's an example of the Planting Manager for a project named Tutorial 1.
-The Planting Manager lists all plants that have been added to that project.
+The Plant Manager lists all plants that have been added to that project.

 A number of plants have been added to this project, and they are listed in the Plant Manager.